memory125/machine-learning-dotnet/README.md

   * Load the data
   * Extract features
   * Train the model
   * Evaluate the model
   * Predict via the model
+  * Save the model as .zip file

+## Price Prediction
+* This sample includes the following operations.
+  * Prepare the data
+  * Load the data
+  * Extract features
+  * Train the model
+  * Save the model as .zip file
+  * Evaluate the model
+  * Predict via the model